platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

    When prompted, set metadata attributes for your project, such as its name and license information.
-   When you get to the part about installing dependencies, type `no`, as you will add them later.
+   When you get to the part about installing dependencies, type `no`, as you add them in step 5.

 3. Clean up WordPress core